How to Prevent Computer Vision Syndrome (CVS) and Reduce Eye Strain

 - Make your movements slowly, carefully and deliberately.

 - Now exhale full as you roll your head to the other side and down to your chest again.

 - Repeat this sequence twice then change directions and repeat twice more.

 How the NuShield AG antiglare filter helps to reduce screen glare

 Antiglare films have a roughened surface, scattering reflected glare thereby minimizing its effects.

 Nushield Triple A™ antiglare, antimicrobial, and anti-fingerprint film provides excellent screen visibility and protection against germ growth on electronic displays.
+This is our strongest antiglare film.
 The film uses a low-tack silicone rubber-based adhesive to grip the screen surface.
 It can be cleaned with disinfectants and solvents while the antimicrobial property remains to continually inhibit the growth of germs on the film surface.
 The antiglare feature diffuses glare from overhead lights and allows users to clearly read the display indoors.
 The antiglare property also prevents the transmission or reflection of 99% UVB ultra violet light from reaching the user’s eyes.
 The film installs easily in minutes and can be removed without leaving any adhesive residue behind.